snowplow-archive/schema-guru/README.md

 ```bash
 $ ./schema-guru-0.5.0 ddl --raw {{input}}
 ```

+But bear in mind that Self-describing Schemas bring many benefits.
+For example, raw Schemas will not preserve an order for your columns (it just impossible!) and also you will not have a migrations.

 You may also want to get JSONPaths file for Redshift's **[COPY] [redshift-copy]** command.
 It will place ``jsonpaths`` dir alongside with ``sql``: